No products in the cart.

 Practically every new home that is constructed in Australia requires an adequate level of ceiling and wall insulation in order to meet minimum energy efficiency requirements.
-While the vast majority of new homes are insulated by professional insulation installers, with a bit of know how and some basic tools, it is fully possible to install wall insulation yourself.
-This can save you a few dollars on the cost of building a new home.
+While the vast majority of new homes are insulated by professional insulation installers, with a bit of know how and some basic tools, it is fully possible to bring the exterior wall insulation cost down by installing the insulation yourself.
 If you are up for the challenge of installing your own wall insulation make sure you communicate this with your builder up front regarding the timing of the task, as insulation cannot be done at just any time during the project.

 When should you install wall insulation?

 The “rough in” stage of a new building project generally refers to the tradespeople who require access to the inside of the walls (plumbers, electricians etc).
 They will need to complete all their work before the plaster or other wall lining is fixed into place, effectively removing (or greatly restricting) access to these areas.
 Once these aforementioned trades are done your builder will appreciate the insulation being installed as quickly as possible or immediately before the plasterers arrive to get going.

 Should a significant delay be anticipated between the rough in stage and the plaster installation it may be wise to hold off with installing wall insulation until a couple of days before the plasterers plan to commence work.
 This is partially relevant to windy regions and building interiors that are exposed to the elements, for example due to the absence of external wall wrap.

 Tips before you get started